 There is no doubt that the poor find it easier than the rich to receive the blessing of humility; for gentleness goes with poverty just as pride more commonly goes with riches.
 Nevertheless, very many rich people find that their wealth does not swell them up with pride: rather, they do good and benevolent things with it.
 For these people the greatest treasure is what they spend in relieving the distress and hardship of others.

 In the virtue of humility men of every kind and every standing meet together, because though they differ in their means they share a common purpose.
 Their inequality of wealth makes no difference if they are equal in spiritual blessings.

 What kind of poverty, then, is blessed?
 The kind that is not in love with earthly things and does not seek worldly riches: the kind that longs to be filled with the blessings of heaven.

-This excerpt from St. Leo’s Sermon 95 on the Beatitudes (verses 2-3: PL 54, 462) is used in the Roman Catholic Office of Readings for Friday of the 22nd week in Ordinary Time.
+This post on the first beatitude “blessed are the poor in spirit” is an excerpt from St. Leo’s Sermon 95 on the Beatitudes (verses 2-3: PL 54, 462).
+It is used in the Roman Office of Readings for Friday of the 22nd week in Ordinary Time.
 The picture above of Christ giving the Sermon on the Mount is an Altar painting from a church in Copenhagen.